bitwitch/orca/src/orca-libc/notes.md

 - `exit`, `assert`

-Should be inculded by missing or incomplete:
+Should be included but missing or incomplete:

 - `malloc` --> replace with our modified `dlmalloc`
 - in `stdio.h`: `scanf` family